 х The process group ID of the calling process. $(pid_t)-1$ Indicates an error.
-The function sets errno to the following value: • EPERM - The calling process is already a process group leader, or the process group ID of a process other than the calling process matches the process ID of the calling process.
+The function sets errno to the following value: • EPERM - The calling process is already a setstate char setstate (char state;)

+• EPERM - The calling process is already a process group leader, or the process group ID of a process other than the calling process matches the process ID of the calling process.